 Many websites offer information for patients and families that are frequently updated.
 Listed below are some of them.
 Support groups and community resources also offer information which is also available through the American Cancer Society (www.cancer.org) and The Wellness Community (www.thewellnesscommunity.org).

 Having good social support has been linked to better quality of life in cancer patients.
 With increasing social media and internet presence, several online workshops and programs targeting cancer patients have been created to provide additional education and support.
-A study of 352 cancer survivors enrolled in a 6 week online workshop addressing lifestyle changes such as diet, stress management, and exercise, showed improvements in insomnia, and engagement in more strenuous exercises.43,44 A 5-week web-based tool specifically targeted towards managing cancer fatigue has been studied in a small study involving 19 patients, and led to better self-understanding and management of cancer related fatigue.45,46
+A study of 352 cancer survivors enrolled in a 6-week online workshop addressing lifestyle changes such as diet, stress management, and exercise, showed improvements in insomnia, and engagement in more strenuous exercises.43,44 A 5-week web-based tool specifically targeted towards managing cancer fatigue has been studied in a small study involving 19 patients, and led to better self-understanding and management of cancer related fatigue.45,46

 There have been numerous recent studies exploring immune pathways involved in cancer fatigue, as well as numerous nutritional supplements to address cancer related fatigue.
+There have also been efforts to identify a genetic cause of cancer-related fatigue; and aims to help better identify those at risk in the future using genome analysis.

 There have been recent studies in the roll of the activation of the Toll-like receptor 2/4 radical cycle in fatigue, both in cancer patients and a variety of patients with chronic medical conditions.
 A better understanding of this pathway would be helpful in drug development.47 Studies of beta glucan have been shown to be helpful in augmenting endurance of physical activity levels in animal models via suggested immune mechanisms.48 One human trial of D-glucan showed decreased fatigue, but did not report statistical significance.49